fishcus/KAP-manual/en/config/pushdown/pushdown_sparksql.en.md

 If you need pushdown to 3rd Party SparkSQL, you must have a Spark Thrift Server.
 ####Download Hive JDBC Driver

 1. According to the hive version of hadoop cluster download [hive-jdbc-version.jar](hive-jdbc.jarhttps://mvnrepository.com/artifact/org.apache.hive/hive-jdbc).
 Be sure to use the JDBC version not to be higher than the hive version of the cluster.
+Using the same version as Hadoop and Hive is recommended.
 2. Download [httpclient-version.jar](https://mvnrepository.com/artifact/org.apache.httpcomponents/httpclient) and [httpcore-version.jar](https://mvnrepository.com/artifact/org.apache.httpcomponents/httpcore) .

 ####Install Hive JDBC

-Put the downloaded jar package into `$KAP_HOME/ext`, so that KAP can load the JDBC driver at startup.
+Put all the downloaded jar package into `$KAP_HOME/ext`, so that KAP can load the JDBC driver at startup.

 #### Modify Kylin.properties